Sheikh Hasina: The woman who ruled Bangladesh with iron fist for 15 years

 She returned as prime minister in 2009 and promptly went about tightening her hold on power.
 She was widely accused of muzzling dissent, carrying out extrajudicial killings, shrinking press freedom and cracking down on civil society.

-Her Awami League party won the 2014 election almost unopposed after opposition parties boycotted it over allegations of vote rigging.
+Her Awami League party won the 2014 election almost unopposed after opposition parties boycotted the election over allegations of vote rigging.
 It was the same story in 2018.

 Ahead of the national election in January this year, the Hasina government allegedly arrested nearly 20,000 workers of the Bangladesh Nationalist Party.
 The mass arrests led to protests by the main opposition party’s members, inviting a violent state response.